The soil of Tungipara in the chest pocket

 How much Madhumati’s water has flowed-

-Yet, wiped the bloodstains,
+Yet is it wiped the bloodstains,

-Is bloody-river mingled with the Bay of Bengal?
+is bloody-river mingled with the Bay of Bengal?

-After how overlong years people
+After how overlong years, people will forget

-will forget the memory of blood,
+the memory of blood,

-After how long makes the history will back
+After how overlong history will back

-In its own orbit – in silent revenge?
+In its orbit – in silent revenge?

-crumbled the chest of the motherland by bullets
+bullets crushed the chest of the motherland

-when the darkened tends to be wider
+When the darkened tends to be wider

-and green of the flag being eaten-
+the green of the flag eaten-

-yet, did you think this day will back
+Yet, did you think this day will back

-by becoming another day?
+becoming another day?

 Not just weapons in a name,

-revenge for the murder of the father?
+A revenge for killing the father?

-You still have a handful of the soil of Tungipara in your chest pocket.
+You still have a handful soil of Tungipara

-someone once was sighed and said-
+Someone once sighed and said-

 Keep love in care, and this soil will make you brave.

-As bloodstains do not erase, consciousness doesn’t finish,
+As bloodstains never erase, consciousness doesn’t end,

-The country has returned to the green through morgue with the courage of soil.
+but the country has returned to the green

 ……………………………………………………….